 - Gloves with padding or gel inserts can help with numb hands.

-- Test different bike parts, a cheap and easy start is the grips.
+- Test different bike parts; grips are a cheap and easy start.

-- Change the position of the handlebar with a stem.
+- Change the position of the handlebars with a stem.

 - Try a different handlebar width or shape.